bengineerdavis/sawmill/README.md

 How can I get to the truth of the issue from log files in a time-efficient, error-free, reproducible way?
 How can I do this without adding complexity to my workflow or the scaling of this process to our entire support/eng teams?
+How do I build a tool around this workflow such that it can automate more parts of itself over time?

 ### Implementation